ubelyse/Quote/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Live link
+this is the live link to my page https://ubelyse.github.io/Quote/

 ## Licence
 MIT License